A completed Bachelor's degree

 - 30 EC of chemistry- or physics-related courses on third year bachelor level

 In order to take part in this programme, you need to have fluency in both written and spoken English.
 Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following:

 - A TOEFL score of >575 (paper based) or >90 (internet based)

 - An IELTS score of ≥6.5

 - Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher

 * Applicants are considered to be a native speaker of English if they are from Australia, Canada (with exception of Quebec), Ireland, New Zealand, Singapore, UK, USA or South Africa.

 Months of entry

-The specialisation in Molecular Chemistry is closely connected to the Institute for Molecules and Materials (IMM), which hosts world-class research groups and a state-of-the-art research infrastructure.
-In your internships, you can conduct independent research at IMM, under personal guidance of a researcher.
-Not seldom this leads to a scientific publication with you as a co-author.
+This programme is closely connected to the Institute for Molecules and Materials (IMM), which hosts world-class research groups and a state-of-the-art research infrastructure.
+In your internships, you can conduct independent research at IMM, under personal guidance of a researcher, which often leads to a scientific publication with you as a co-author.

 Almost half of our students take up a PhD position after graduating.
 However, you can also choose to apply your chemistry knowledge in the chemical industry, a spin-off company or a governmental organisation.